 Levity. noun; the treatment of a serious matter with humour or lack of due respect.

 Ana Wight (Vend's Chief Strategy Officer) asked a brilliant question in an interview we were sharing: "Do you think your way into a new way of acting, or act your way into a new way of thinking?"
-I'd love it if I could act my way into a new way of thinking, but I don't.
-I spend a lot of time in my head, often developing conclusions from multiple sources of information and internal processing, before sharing these as "ideas".
-This causes me to be pretty attached to my ideas, which is not great.
-Sorry.
+I absolutely favour acting into a new way of thinking: doing something to uncover the reality of the situation, rather than imagining what might happen if we act.
+I do also spend a lot of time in my head, often developing conclusions from multiple sources of information and internal processing, before sharing these as "ideas".
+If you feel I've made giant cognitive leaps, please ask me to explain the steps.

-However, when it comes to technology problems I categorically favour acting over thinking.
+When it comes to technology problems I categorically favour acting over thinking.
 Agile is of course, to be laughed at and derided because I'm much too cool for it (sarcasm): but what I've learned from Agile is a huge preference for action over contemplation.
-I get infinitely more comfort from seeing real errors and genuine user reaction than I do from imagining possible failure states.
+I gIf you feel I've made giant cognitive leaps, please ask me to explain the step than I do from imagining possible failure states.

 If I see you over-contemplating something that can be solved by shipping, doing, experimentation, or discovery, I will say so.